Market intelligence for international student recruitment from ICEF

 On 18 June, the US State Department sent a cable to all US diplomatic posts abroad instructing them to resume scheduling of interviews for F, M, and J visa applicants (that is, for applicants for student visas).
 The statement brings to an end a pause in visa processing that had stretched into its fourth week, and that dated back to 27 May.

 The suspension of processing had been an issue of growing concern as the key processing period for student visas for the United States is May to August.
 In 2024, for example, seven out of ten student visas issued by the US were granted in that four-month period.
-The system will now be challenged to make up the processing backlog that has accumulated for students hoping to begin their studies in the United States in the coming academic year.

 Along with a resumption of processing, the State Department cable advises visa officers to screen the social media and online footprint of all student visa applicants for “any indications of hostility towards the citizens, culture, government, institutions, or founding principles of the United States.”
 Officers are also advised to be alert for any “advocacy for, aid or support for foreign terrorists and other threats to US national security,…support for unlawful antisemitic harassment or violence,” and to flag “applicants who demonstrate a history of political activism” and to consider "the likelihood they would continue such activity in the United States.”

-It appears that the screening is meant to extend beyond social media to any type of online presence, including publications and inclusion in online databases.
+In fact, it appears that the screening is meant to extend beyond social media to any type of online presence, including publications and inclusion in online databases.
 Applicants are instructed to set all social media account settings to "public" to support the additional screening.
 And officers are required to retain screenshots of any concerning material to preserve those records.
 The cable sets out as well that this enhanced screening will now apply to both new and returning visa applicants.

 If the applicant screening turns up any such issues, the applicant is not necessarily ineligible for a US visa.
 But the processing officer is invited to consider whether the applicant is likely to observe US laws and to “engage only in activities consistent with his nonimmigrant visa status.”